 If you want to see the original beech forest once growing in the region of Silesia, you must go to Segiet for a walk or a bike ride.
 Located in the area of abandoned mines, the reserve is located on the slopes of Srebrna Gora (347 m above sea level).
 Every nature lover will be enthralled with it.
 In the vicinity of the city, you’ll find enormous majestic beech trees 130-150 years old and rich fauna abundant with amphibians, reptiles, and birds.
 There’s a trail named “Las Segiecki” in the reserve, which facilitates moving around this extraordinary place.

 - Admission: Free.

 - Travel: By car: the easiest way is to reach road 11 from Bytom or Tarnowskie Góry.
 Enter Blachówka street, at the end of which there is a small car park.
 It is about 40 min from Katowice.
-Silesian Railways: head for Tarnowskie Góry (approx. 50 min, cost 4 PLN), then take 289 bus.
+Silesian Railways: head for Tarnowskie Góry (approx. 50 min), then take 289 bus.
 The best option is to take your bike on the train to Bytom Północ station (approx. 10 PLN, travel time 35 min), and then from there, it takes 25 min by bike.